Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 ## 11 Proof of Concept

 The **Smarter Home PoC** is a functional prototype demonstrating a robust and reliable architecture for ingesting data from IoT sensors.
+It implements the architectural decisions described in Section 2.3.4.
 It specifically simulates a real-world environment where network connectivity can be intermittent, proving that data can be collected without loss, even under unstable conditions.
-It also tackles the problem of scalability with the use of a decoupled architecture.

-The **Smarter Home PoC** is a functional prototype demonstrating a robust and reliable architecture for ingesting data from IoT sensors.
-It implements the architectural decisions described in Section 2.3.4 <!-- TODO link? -->It specifically simulates a real-world environment where network connectivity can be intermittent, proving that data can be collected without loss, even under unstable conditions.

 ### Implementation specifics